michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0003.md

 - adj: greatest or maximal in degree; extreme
 - adj: final or last in your life or progress
 ### Family
+- supreme: supremacy, supremely, supremest+
+- supremacist: supremacists
-supreme: supremacy, supremely, supremest+;supremacist: supremacists;supremacy: supremacies, supremacism, supremacist, suprematism;suprematism: suprematist;suprematist: suprematists
+- supremacy: supremacies, supremacism, supremacist, suprematism
+- suprematism: suprematist
+- suprematist: suprematists
 ### Examples
 - The conservancy then appealed to the state Supreme Court, which agreed to review the case.
 - The district says it needs more money, and hopes the Kansas Supreme Court will agree.